sarahmk125/twitter-analyzer/README.md

 - CD into the scripts folder
 - Do this only once: Run: `python3` then `import nltk` then `nltk.download()`.
 Select `book`.
 - Run: `python data_exploreation_a1.py`

+`assigning_class_a2.py`
+- This script was run once to generate a users file to manually tag each user with a class.
+No need to run again.
+This can be run from the general folder.